R4m21/react-hooks/readme.txt

 -> they allow you to use react feature without having to write a class -> avoid the whole confusion with 'this' keyword
 -> allow you to reuse stateful logic
 -> organize the logic inside a component into reusable isolated units

+Rule of Hooks
+"only call Hooks at the Top lvel"
+-> don't call hooks inside loops,condtions, or nested functions "only call Hooks from react functions" call them from within react functional components and not just any regular Javascript function